JaxDaxCamacho/ClanTacticsGDD/Content/Elemental Combat Styles.md

 [[Stone Combat Style]] > Blocking and parrying to then deliver counter blows.
 Waits to catch the enemy in blocks so that it can deliver strong counterattacks.

-Each Character can have up to two elemental combat styles, which allows them have [[Special Ability]] of that style.
+Each Character can have up to two elemental combat styles, which allows them to have [[Special Ability]] of that style.
 Mixing styles will result in advanced [[Stances]].